Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 Once you’ve done that, you can move on to the next step.

-2. Create a New Registration Form
+Step 2: Create a New User Registration Form

-To begin, give your form a clear name.
+Proceed on by giving your form a clear name.

-The form already has two fields User Email and User Password.
 Thus, you can add any other field you need to the form.

 Here’s a complete guide to creating a user registration form in WordPress using the User Registration plugin.

 With the form created, it’s time to add the CAPTCHA.
-For this, go to User Registration >> Settings >> Integration.
+To do this, go to User Registration >> Settings >> Captcha.

-Under the CAPTCHA option, you’ll see that the plugin offers 3 types of CAPTCHAs: reCaptcha v2, reCaptcha v3, and hCaptcha.
+Under the CAPTCHA option, you’ll see that the plugin offers four types of CAPTCHAs: reCAPTCHA v2, reCAPTCHA v3, hCaptcha, and Cloudflare Turnstile.

 Regardless of which type you choose, you’ll need the Site Key and Secret Key to activate the CAPTCHA.
 Don’t know how to get the keys?